daviddekoning/covid-plots/README.md

 # COVID-19 Tracker

-This is a simple script that downloads a table of the total number of COVID-19 cases and deaths reported each day by the WHO and plots the progression of the disease in each country.
+This is a simple script that downloads a table of the total number of COVID-19 cases  reported each day and plots the progression of the disease in each country.
+It creates a graph for the WHO data and also the John Hopkins data.

 ## Requirements